 Nicole joined Refugee Transitions in August of 2011 to fill the position of Volunteer and Program Coordinator.
 She recruits and trains the agency's many volunteer tutors.
 Nicole was introduced to the international humanitarian sphere while volunteering at an orphanage in Bulgaria, where she taught ESL and coordinated enrichment activities.
 Prior to joining Refugee Transitions, Nicole worked with the International Rescue Committee in Oakland, where she developed a deep connection to the East Bay refugee community.
-Nicole received her B.A. in political science from UC Santa Cruz, with a concentration in international studies.
+Nicole received her B.A. in political science from UC Santa Cruz, with a concentration in international studies, and holds a Masters Degree in International and Multicultural Education from the University of San Francisco.

 Senior Development and Communications Coordinator

-Julia joined RT in 2014.
-She coordinates development projects, including the annual fundraising event, end-of-year appeals, and annual reports.
-She works on grants and funder reports as a writer, editor, and data coordinator.
-She is the agency's Salesforce system administrator, taking care of the setup and data uploads/migration.
-Julia administers communications systems, such as the website (Squarespace), newsletters (Constant Contact), and social media.
-In addition, she creates materials for visual communication with Adobe Photoshop and Premiere Elements, and assists with accounting using Quickbooks.
+Julia joined RT in 2014 as the agency's Development and Impact Coordinator.
+She coordinates development projects, including the annual fundraising event and end-of-year appeals.
+She works on grant proposals and funder reports as a content coordinator, writer, and editor.
+Julia oversees the agency's impact data.
+She is the RT's Salesforce system administrator, taking care of the setup, reporting, and mass data uploads.
+Julia administers communications systems, such as the RT website (Squarespace), newsletters (Constant Contact), and social media.
 Prior to joining Refugee Transitions, Julia worked as a content editor for Wcities.com in San Francisco, coordinating the creation and editing of large volumes of event and travel-related content.
-Julia is a volunteer tutor in RT's home-based program.

 Development and Program Associate